toluls/lockdown-run/README.md

-# Engagiix Lockdown Run App Game
+# Engagiix Lockdown Run App and Game

 ### [Click here](https://game.toluls.com) to view the app and play the game.